b4rtik/JSRat-Py/README.md

 # JSRat-Py
 This is my implementation of JSRat.ps1 in Python so you can now run the attack server from any OS instead of being limited to a Windows OS with Powershell enabled.

-Added support to handle client invokation via either rundll32 or regsvr32 methods
+Added support to handle client invocation via either rundll32 or regsvr32 methods

    References & Original Project:<br/>
       regsvr32: https://gist.github.com/subTee/24c7d8e1ff0f5602092f58cbb3f7d302<br/>